 My current research activities include:

-- the influence of ground-water flow and solute transport in peatland systems (Maine and Minnesota),
+- the influence of ground-water flow and solute transport in peatland and other wetland systems,

-My research usually involves applying computer models to better understanding field observation and test the plausibility of ideas.
-I have used ground-water software developed by the U.S. Geologic Survey (Modflow and Phreeqc) to simulate ground-water processes and use the computer language ‘Python’ to manipulate data.
-I am currently exploring the utility of ‘FiPy’, a general python-based toolkit capable of modeling a wide variety of processes, for simulating hydrogeologic processes.
+My research usually involves applying computer simulations to better understanding field observation and test the plausibility of idealized models.
+I have used groundwater software developed by the U.S. Geologic Survey (Modflow with flopy and Phreeqc) to simulate ground-water processes and use the computer language ‘Python’ to manipulate data.

-Please look at my personal website to get additional information about my research activities and the classes I teach (hydro16.geology.um.maine.edu).
-Feel free to contact me via e-mail (firstname.lastname@example.org) if you have any questions about this work.
+My personal website contains additional information about my research activities and the classes I teach.
+Feel free to contact me via e-mail (email@example.com) if you have any questions about this work.